 Big Zac secret sauce

-- 135 g (½ cup) Mayonnaise (option to include recipe below or say “store-bought vegan mayonnaise”)
+- 135 g (½ cup) Mayonnaise (option to include mayo from the recipe below or say “store-bought vegan mayonnaise”)

 - 2 tablespoons gherkin relish

 - ½ teaspoon granulated sugar

 - 1/4 teaspoon garlic powder

 - To make the Big Zac secret sauce, combine the ingredients in a bowl and set aside.
 Place the dried shiitake mushrooms in a food processor and blitz to a powder.
 Add the black beans and process until smooth.

 - In a large bowl, combine the TVP, reserved aquafaba, ketchup, barbecue sauce and liquid smoke.
 Mix in the black bean mixture and set aside.
 In another large bowl, combine the gluten flour, stock powder, onion powder and pepper.
 Stir the prepared TVP mixture into the dry ingredients until the mixture comes together.